 - After about one more minute, the white solids had settled down at the bottom.
 You can see the ghee floating on the top in the following picture.

 - Leave it on the gas for just about 1 more minute, till the white solids become golden brown in color and the ghee also turns golden yellow.
-If it becomes brown (like mine, in the pic below), it means that it's been over-cooked.
+If it becomes brown (like mine, in the picture below), it means that it's been over-cooked.
 Yeah well, I got a phone call at the wrong time and this is what happened!

 - Give it a few minutes to cool down slightly, and then you can strain it through a stainless-steel strainer into a glass/steel container.
 Last time I made it, I completely forgot that it would be really hot, and I poured it directly into a plastic jug!
-Luckily, it was heavy plastic, so the jug didn't melt altogether, but it became horribly distorted! :(
+Luckily, it was heavy plastic, so the jug didn't melt altogether, but it warped and became horribly distorted! :(

 - After straining, if you see any powdery residue at the bottom of your container (like in the picture above), then just strain the ghee once more through an old, clean handkerchief.

 That's it!
-Your fresh homemade ghee is ready... at a fraction of the price in the market.
+Your fresh homemade ghee from malai is ready... at a fraction of the price in the market.
 I get about 400 grams ghee from the malai of 7 liters milk.
 And all these years, I'd been giving away this malai to the maids at home!
 And even then, their attitudes did not improve!
 Huhhhh!